 Do Gums Grow Back?

 Unfortunately, once the gums have receded, there is no way to grow them back.
-As explained by an article in the Dental Press Journal of Orthodontics, when gum recession occurs, the cells in the gum tissue waste away and decrease in volume.
+As explained by the Canadian Academy of Periodontology, gum recession, results in exposure of the root surface.
 Essentially, the cells destroy themselves, and they are unable to regrow or regenerate.

 If your gums are showing signs of recession, fear not.
 Your dentist or dental specialist has tools that can treat your smile and help you stop gum recession in its tracks.

 There are a number of dental treatments for gum recession.
 Your dentist may suggest scaling and root planing, which is a non-surgical method of deep cleaning.
 Your dental professional will scale all the plaque and tartar (hard plaque) from your teeth, gumline and root surface and then fine scale the tooth's root with handheld dental hygiene instruments.

 If more intensive treatment is necessary, your dentist may refer you to a periodontist for an evaluation for a surgical procedure called a gum graft.
 Gum grafting involves the transfer of tissue to cover the exposed root.
 The graft can come from your palate or synthetic tissue.
 This surgical treatment can restore your gumline and help stop further recession.